 I'm going to email you shortly to offer more support so please keep an eye out for that.

-Best wishes and take care.Online Community Co-ordinator
+Best wishes and take care.1 -

 Thank you for your response.
 Means a lot to me as wasn’t expecting this.
 I should have mentioned I live as a private tenant and have an amazing landlord but he’s keen to sell the house when I leave as he’s had enough of the woman downstairs as she’s the leaseholder of the land and has caused him a lot of problems.
-Thank you again
+Thank you again0

 -